 MSCVC inspectors are Department of Transportation & Public Facilities employees authorized to enforce permits, size and weight regulations, and commercial vehicle safety.
-The Alaska Department of Public Safety has issued Special Commissions for all commercial vehicle compliance inspectors.
 As the Lead Agency, MSCVC has the authority to stop vehicles for size and weigh checks, inspect vehicles, and, if necessary, temporarily issue an out-of-service order if the driver is not qualified or vehicle is unsafe or issue a stop movement order if the vehicle is not in compliance.
 The Alaska commercial vehicle size, weight, and permit regulations are contained in 17 AAC Chapter 25.

 To standardize safety inspections within Alaska, the Federal Motor Carrier Safety Administration (FMCSA) North American Standard (NAS) Inspection Levels are utilized.
+The Commercial Vehicle Safety Alliance (CVSA) set the procedures for inspection steps and types.

 - Level I (Full Inspection)

 - Level II (Walk-Around Vehicle and Driver Inspection)

 - Level III (Driver/Credential Inspection)

-- Level IV (Special Inspection) - Level V (Vehicle-Only or Carrier Terminal Inspection)
+- Level IV (Special Inspection)

+- Level V (Vehicle-Only or Carrier Terminal Inspection)